Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 - Baylor's games have gone over 47.5 points in all three opportunities this season.

-- The two teams combine to average 73.7 points per game, 26.2 more than the over/under in this contest.
+- Saturday's total is 26.2 points lower than the two team's combined 73.7 points per game average.

-- The 24.6 combined points per game that these two squads have allowed this season are 22.9 fewer than the 47.5 total in this contest.
+- The 24.6 combined points per game that these two squads have allowed this season are 22.9 fewer than the 47.5 over/under in this contest.

 - Cyclones games this season feature an average total of 49.0 points, a number 1.5 points higher than Saturday's over/under.